-- § 2-17-6 DIRECTOR'S DUTIES; RESPONSIBILITIES; AUTHORITY; ADMINISTRATIVE SUBPOENA POWER. - (A) If the Inspector General detects apparent or potential violations of law or apparent instances of misfeasance or nonfeasance by an official or investigated party, [he the Inspector General] shall report the irregularities in writing to the Committee.
+(A) If the Inspector General detects apparent or potential violations of law or apparent instances of misfeasance or nonfeasance by an official or investigated party, the Inspector General shall report the irregularities in writing to the Committee.
 If the irregularity is criminal in nature, the Inspector General shall immediately notify the appropriate prosecuting authority.
-If the irregularity is found in response to a complaint filed under the provisions of the Whistleblower [Protection Act Ordinance], the Inspector General shall [notify the appropriate city department pursuant to the Whistleblower Ordinance conduct an investigation in accordance with NMSA 1978, § 10-16C-1 et seq., the Whistleblower Protection Act].
+If the irregularity is found in response to a complaint filed under the provisions of the Whistleblower Protection Act, the Inspector General shall conduct an investigation in accordance with NMSA 1978, § 10-16C-1 et seq., the Whistleblower Protection Act.
 If the irregularity warrants an audit, then the Inspector General shall refer the matter to the Office of Internal Audit.
-The Inspector General shall not accept complaints related to discrimination or labor law matters, or other matters that are the subject of pending litigation. - (B) The Inspector General shall receive and investigate complaints referred [to him] by the Board of Ethics and Campaign Practices.
-In addition, the Inspector General shall receive and evaluate complaints referred [to him] by any official, employee, contractor[,] or the public and initiate an investigation when [he deems it deemed] appropriate.
-The Inspector General may also initiate an investigation [when there is predication]. - (C) The Inspector General shall promulgate regulations to establish procedures for the Office of the Inspector General. - (D) The Inspector General shall have the power to subpoena witnesses, administer oaths and require the production of records subject to the New Mexico Rules of Civil Procedure.
-In the case of a refusal to obey a subpoena issued to any person, the Director may make [an] application to any District Court in the state that shall have the jurisdiction to order the witness to appear before the Inspector General and to produce evidence if so ordered, or to give testimony touching on the matter in question. - (E) The Inspector General shall maintain a complete file of each investigation made under legislative or special Committee authority for at least six years.
+The Inspector General shall not accept complaints related to discrimination or labor law matters, or other matters that are the subject of pending litigation.

+(B) The Inspector General shall receive and investigate complaints referred by the Board of Ethics and Campaign Practices.
+In addition, the Inspector General shall receive and evaluate complaints referred by any official, employee, contractor, or the public and initiate an investigation when deemed appropriate.
+The Inspector General may also initiate an investigation when there is predication.

+(C) The Inspector General shall promulgate regulations to establish procedures for the Office of the Inspector General.

+(D) The Inspector General shall have the power to subpoena witnesses, administer oaths and require the production of records subject to the New Mexico Rules of Civil Procedure.
+In the case of a refusal to obey a subpoena issued to any person, the Director may make an application to any District Court in the state that shall have the jurisdiction to order the witness to appear before the Inspector General and to produce evidence if so ordered, or to give testimony touching on the matter in question.

+(E) The Inspector General shall maintain a complete file of each investigation made under legislative or special Committee authority for at least six years.
 The file should include work papers and other supportive material directly pertaining to the investigation.
 Records may be retained in electronic format at the Inspector General's election.